nikunjsingh93/react-glass-keep/README.md

   * Click a card to open the modal.
   * Modal header has **View / Edit** toggle, **Pin**, **⋮ (Download .md)**, and **Close**.
-  * Click anywhere in the body (view mode) to switch to edit mode.
+  * Click edit button in the body to switch to edit mode.

 * **Images**